 \subsection{Acknowledgments}

 Field and Loving were supported in part by NSF Mathematical Sciences Postdoctoral Research Fellowships.
 The authors were also supported in part by NSF grants DMS-1840190 and DMS-2103275 (Field), DMS-1904130 and DMS-2202718 (Kent), DMS-2106419 and DMS-2305286 (Leininger), and DMS-2231286 (Loving).
 The authors would like to thank Yair Minsky for useful conversations, Heejoung Kim for her collaboration on the paper \cite{EndPeriodic1}, which motivated this one, and Hugo Parlier for pointing us towards his proof of the relative Bers lemma.
 They are grateful to Sam Taylor for a suggestion that simplified the proof of \Cref{T:bdd len compts} and the exposition more generally.
-Finally, they would like to thank Michael Landry, Chi Cheuk Tsang, and Brandis Whitfield for their comments on a draft of this paper.
+Finally, they would like to thank Michael Landry, Chi Cheuk Tsang, Brandis Whitfield, and especially the anonymous referee for their careful reading and comments on various drafts of this paper.